Dwight Hafeli

-Dwight L. Hafeli (September 1, 1912 – July 17, 1983) was an American football and basketball player and coach.
+Dwight Lovell Hafeli (September 1, 1912 – July 17, 1983) was an American football and basketball player and coach.
+He played college football for Washington University in St. Louis as End from 1933 to 1934.
 Hafeli was named AP honorable mention All-American end in 1936.
-He was selected by the Chicago Cardinals in the 1937 NFL Draft.
+He was selected by the Chicago Cardinals in the ninth round with the 83rd overall pick in the 1937 NFL draft.
 He served as the head football coach and basketball coach at Kenyon College in Ohio.
 Hafeli was also the head basketball coach at the Missouri School of Mines and Metallurgy—now known as Missouri University of Science and Technology—from 1942 to 1949.